priyanshu388926/color-palatte/README.md

-# intractive-quiz-application
+# Color palette generator
-A single-page web application that presents users with a quiz consisting of multiple-choice questions.
-The application should track the user's score and provide feedback after the quiz is completed.
+A single page web application that allows users to generate and view color palattes based on a few initial color selection .